 Should You File for Portability?

 This all begs the question – should you file for federal estate tax portability?
-With risk of a 40% or higher tax, we strongly believe that you should file for portability if any of the following is true:
+While it costs time and money to prepare an estate tax return, the more assets you have, the more we recommend a return be filed to minimize a potential estate tax.
+If a person passes away, there is a 40% tax to the extent the person’s assets are over the federal estate tax exemption.
+Accordingly, we strongly believe that you should file for portability if any of the following is true:

 - if the surviving spouse’s estate is likely to exceed $3M at any time;